Documentation

 Introduction to arcOS:

-arcOS is a customized Linux distribution, based on Linux Mint (currently version 21.3 "Virginia"). arcOS is a "live" operating system booted from a USB device, meaning no installation to the hard drive is required.
+arcOS is a customized Linux distribution, based on Linux Mint (currently version 22.1 "Xia"). arcOS is a live operating system booted from a USB device, meaning no installation to the hard drive is required.
 When arcOS is booted for the first time, any free space on the USB device is made available as persistent storage.
-This space (an exFAT partition) is called "ARCOS-DATA".
+This space (an exFAT partition) is called "arcHIVE".
 When the system is powered off (or rebooted) any data and configurations not saved to this persistent storage will be lost.

 System Requirements: